maciej-czerwonka-dev/maciej-czerwonka-dev/README.md

 Nearly all of my repos are private so check out my [portfolio](https://czerwonka.dev) where I have all my work.

-If you're interested in hiring me then just simply send me an [email](https://czerwonka.dev/contact).
+If you're interested in hiring me then just simply send me an [email](mailto:maciej@czerwonka.dev) or DM me on [Discord](https://discord.com/users/1086954897360040107).

 ---